damianavila/slideviper_test/README.md

 slideviper_test
 ===============

-Testing site for slides from vIPer
+Testing site for slides from vIPer and some experiment which let me develop the IPython slides (reveal slideshows inside nbconvert).